peterdorffler/deHomTop808/README.md

 ## Authors

-This Matlab code was written by R.V.Woldseth, O.Sigmund and P.D.L.Jensen TopOpt Group, Department of Civil and Mechanical Engineering, Technical University of Denmark,
+This Matlab code was written by R. V. Woldseth, O. Sigmund and P. D. L. Jensen, TopOpt Group, Department of Civil and Mechanical Engineering, Technical University of Denmark,
 DK-2800 Lyngby, Denmark.

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments